sumpumm/Prompt_engineering/README.md

 - Chat History Tracking – Maintains conversation context for accurate responses.

+### Install Dependencies
+Clone the project, create a virtual environment and install the dependecies using the command "pip install -r requirements.txt"

 ### Usage

 This code is designed to only run once.
 In each run, when you prompt the LLM it asks you a followup question and when you asnwer it, you'll recieve the final output.
 Run the script and follow the prompts: